apiflask/apiflask/docs/usage.md

 !!! warning

-    Be sure to put the `@input` decorator under the routes decorators (i.e., `app.route`, `app.get`, `app.post`, etc.).
+    Be sure to put the `@app.input` decorator under the routes decorators (i.e., `app.route`, `app.get`, `app.post`, etc.).

-## Use `@output` to format response data
+## Use `@app.output` to format response data

-Similarly, we can define a schema for output data with `@output` decorator.
+Similarly, we can define a schema for output data with `@app.output` decorator.
 Here is an example:

 ```python
 from apiflask.fields import String, Integer